scroll down or full bio

 Soon I also began to really dig Motown and all the incredible stuff they were putting out.
 My brother Paul was making records with a really great jazz-rock band called Dillinger.
 They were a huge musical influence for me.
 A bit later on my brother Brian turned me on to things like Chick Corea, Jean-Luc Ponty and Walter & Wendy Carlos.
 In addition, my stepfather introduced me to Swing and Big Band.
 So all of that was a great education and foundation for what was to come.

 The other musical good fortune in my young life was the Kee To Bala.
 In the 1960s my parents (Ray & Jean) owned and operated The Club Pavalon (The Pav) in Orillia, Ontario.
-The Pav hosted lots of 60s Toronto bands like Little Caesar and The Consuls (with a young Robbie Robertson), Mandala (featuring Dominic Troiano) and The Shays (featuring David Clayton-Thomas).
+The Pav hosted lots of 60s Toronto bands like Mandala (featuring Dominic Troiano) and The Shays (featuring David Clayton-Thomas).
 I remember the hall well but was too young to see the shows.

 By the late 60s my parents had split.
 My dad and stepmom (Ray & Shirley) bought a dance hall in Muskoka, a few hours north of Toronto.
 The Kee To Bala was and remains a historic place.
 Built by Gerry Dunn on beautiful Lake Muskoka in the 1940s, Dunn’s Pavilion (it’s original name) was the jewel of the classic Muskoka halls.
 It hosted legends like Duke Ellington, Count Basie and Louis Armstrong to name just a few.